 If you’re interested in the Blood games yourself, GOG.com has both One Unit Whole Blood and Blood II plus The Nightmare Levels expansion for $6 each.
 If you have to choose only one, go for the original; but give The Chosen a shot.
 It’s not really as bad as people say it is, but temper your expectations.

-Also, since it’s one of the first Lithtech engine games, you might need to do some tweaking to get it to work on modern machines.
-I recommend using dgvoodoo2, as well as some other changes mentioned on the PC Gaming Wiki article for Blood II, such as locking the frame rate to 60 frames per second so the game doesn’t act weirdly.
+Also, since it’s one of the first Lithtech engine games, you might need to do some tweaking to get it to work well on modern machines.
+I recommend using dgvoodoo2, as well as some other changes mentioned on the PC Gaming Wiki article for Blood II, such as locking the frame rate to 60 frames per second so the game doesn’t act strangely.
 Unlike other engines like Doom or Quake where there’s source ports, Lithtech is still closed-source.
 It would be nice for older versions of Lithtech to go open-source, so people can make improved versions of their engines for these kind of games, but oh well.

 Sequels often don’t live up to the original, and Blood II just had too much stacked against it at the time.
 While the general opinion hasn’t changed much in the 20+ years since it came out, I don’t think it’s nearly as bad as people make it out to be.
 Disappointing, yes, but I wouldn’t say bad.

 (Updated on April 19, 2019: Rewrote parts of this post for clarity, and added a few more images for flavor.)